sparrdrem/ei-hacker/README.md

-# ei-hacker
+# ei-hack
-Automated process of creating a multi-installation Windows ISO (requires a genuine image)
+Install any version of Windows you like with this Windows Installation mod.